Xaasdot/fedily-conception/README.md

       * Option to lock the view of a chosen profile with a password
       * Based on a profile, suggest automatically accounts

+*Own your data and share securely and precisely what you want with your contacts*

 ### 2) Link several accounts and follow your contact accounts